What is Parental Alienation in a Las Vegas Divorce?

 Stop Parental Alienation Before it Goes Too Far

 Parental alienation causes, at least temporarily, children to turn away from one parent, because of the actions and/or words of their other parent.
-If you and your children are victims of parental alienation you should have a consultation with a State Bar of Nevada Board Certified divorce attorney in Las Vegas.
+If you and your children are victims of parental alienation you should have a consultation with an experienced divorce lawyer in Las Vegas.

 Parental Alienation Does Not Discriminate

 Parental alienation can occur in families of all varieties.
 Regardless of the living arrangements, one parent can be detrimental to the relationship of the other parent and their children.
 Parental alienation does not discriminate.
 Mothers can be targets just as well as fathers.
 The time share plays no role in parental alienation occurring.
 Though obviously the more children are exposed to negative comments, the more affect those comments have on them.